 Anming Gu

-I'm a recent graduate of Boston University, and an incoming PhD student.
-I am currently working with Prof. Edward Chien and Kristjan Greenewald on optimal transport for machine learning.
+I'm an incoming PhD student at UT Austin, advised by Kevin Tian.
+I recently graduated from Boston University, where I worked with Edward Chien and Kristjan Greenewald on optimal transport for machine learning.

 My graduate coursework includes: